 5. Owner, by execution of this License Agreement, hereby agrees to assume responsibility for any and all claims and/or damage to persons or property arising out of or in any way related to Owner’s exercise of the rights granted by this License Agreement, and does hereby forever waive, release, relinquish, remise and discharge the City, its agents, employees, successors and assigns from any and all losses, costs or expenses (including reasonable attorneys' fees), damages, demands, liabilities, claims, actions, causes of action, suits, or judgments (collectively, "Claims") whatsoever of every name and nature, in law and in equity, including without limitation those related in any manner to any accident or injury to, or death of, any person, or any damage to property occurring on, in or in the vicinity of the area covered by this License Agreement, arising out of the presence in and use by the Owner of the area covered by this License Agreement.

-6. This License may be revoked upon one (1) month written notice from the City to the Owner and shall automatically terminate in the event that the building located on the Owner’s property is destroyed, removed or otherwise ceases to exist on the site.
+6. This License may be revoked upon one (1) month written notice from the City to the Owner or upon completion to the satisfaction of the City of the work as depicted in Exhibits A, B and C.

 CITY OF PORTLAND